 It is important to briefly note that through Adam’s and Eve’s garden experience, activation of the limbic system (in particular the left amygdala) is what established a universal system of valuing and of devaluing life experiences for all humans.
 Their pre-fruit state and post-fruit state will be more fully explained in the Theo-PsychoNeurology webpage that follows.
 Consequently, as their heirs, and carriers of the genetic change made in the garden, people now generally interpret their life situations as either “good” or “bad.”
 Furthermore, humans tend to (both consciously and subconsciously) divide life experiences into either positive or negative and then rank them from “"good to best” and from “bad to worst”.

-Because of emotions being associated with experience, the subconscious then remembers how strongly those experiences were felt and subsequently stores them in the hippocampus part of the brain for retrieval later.
+Because emotions are highly associated with experience, the subconscious then remembers how strongly those experiences were felt and subsequently stores them in the hippocampus part of the brain for cross-referencing later.

 In new situations, the mind then compares present circumstances with past experiences to see if they are unique and novel or similar to something already experienced.
 If the experience is familiar, then the limbic system jumps into action in order to automatically activate a previous reaction without the person having to rationally decide to do so.
-These subconscious impulses work to prevent negative experiences from reoccurring, while at the same time trying to repeat pleasurable things.
-Pleasurable and painful experiences are remembered and accumulated to form beliefs as well as a person’s Values System.
-Values then determine what a person will go after or else avoid.
+These subconscious impulses work to prevent negative experiences from reoccurring, while at the same time trying to repeat pleasurable experiences.
+Pleasurable and painful experiences are remembered and accumulated to form subconsciously held beliefs as well as a person’s Values System.
+Values then determine what a person will pursue or else avoid.

 Because of the synergy acquired from having a bipolar view of good and bad, both magnify each other existentially making good seem great and bad seem horrible.
 This is why the Scriptures first note in Genesis 2:9 that the difference seems more like good versus "evil" rather than just good and bad.
 While overly positive valuing can lead to obsessions and addictions, overly negative valuing is associated with emotional pain which we call stress.

 As we become aware of stress, anxiety and mental anguish, which is referred to in the psychological community as cognitive dissonance, this is one of the first indications that we have an unsolved subconscious paradox.
 Learning how to effectively and healthily resolve our paradoxical problems then becomes a matter of lifelong development.

 The Phases of a Paradox

 Dissonance is the first phase of a paradox.
 It is the word used to describe that state of mental anguish that comes from confusion (which is accompanied by ruminating) and feeling lost.
 Our dissonance is telling us that there is some problem that we need to figure-out.
 Prior to Dissonance is a state of Ignorant Bliss where all seems right in the world even though it may not be.
 Often times we have dysfunction in our life, which is usually obvious to everyone else, but us.
-We have this “blind-spot” where we remain unaware of our dysfunction because we have not yet been challenged to think or behave differently.
+The problem is that we have this “blind-spot” where we remain unaware of our dysfunction because we have not yet been challenged to think or behave differently.
 In other words, we have not yet been posed with an adjusting paradox.
 In the stock market for example, crashes occur periodically.
 These crashes are called “corrections” because the market cannot sustain its tenuous state of growth.
 The same happens in or lives from time-to-time.
-Since there is no pain compelling us to do something different, we judge the way we are living our lives as “good” which lulls us into a sense of complacency.
-In comparison to the highly acclaimed Prochaska’s Stages of Change, this state of life would be equivalent to Precontemplation where we are oblivious about living healthier.
+Since there is no pain compelling us to do something different, we judge the way we are living our lives as “good” which lulls us into a sense of complacency and to plowing forward.
+In comparison to the highly acclaimed Prochaska’s Stages of Change, this state of life would be equivalent to Precontemplation where we are oblivious about living any healthier.
 In other words, we are in a state of Ignorant Bliss much the same as how Adam and Eve began life.
 In Noel Burch’s 4 Stages of Learning, Ignorant bliss would align with his first stage of “Unconscious Incompetence” where a person has developed some type of maladaptive thinking which is still subconscious and outside of their awareness.
 The Scriptures note, “There is a way that appears to be right, but in the end it leads to death.”
 Proverbs 14:12 — NIV.
 In other words, we can live our lives in a state of unhealthiness and not be fully aware of it until something confronts our comfort, and we go crashing and panicking.

 While the cause of narcolepsy is not yet scientifically known, people with narcolepsy may act out their dreams at night by flailing their arms or kicking and screaming, as well as experiencing hallucinations, whether hypnogogic (as a person falls asleep), or hypnopompic (as a person wakes).
 The symptoms of narcolepsy indicate a remarkable connection with rumination and the presence of a serious unsolved paradox that they act out in their sleep.

 Just like narcolepsy, there is no known cause for schizophrenia.
 A common theme among those diagnosed with schizophrenia is the presence of some major life changes, losses and transitions.
 It has also been attributed to double-binds where a person is stuck between a rock and a hard place.
 Even though schizophrenia has been observed in all socioeconomic groups, it is especially prevalent among the poor.
 Of course, this would include the group among us with the most challenging life paradoxes.
 Psychodynamic theorists tend to view schizophrenia as a severe form of extreme withdrawal and avoidance in which a person is coupled to a family or social environment that is harsh, punitive or toxic.
 Humanistic or existential theorists tend to see schizophrenia as a direct result of a person being in a highly conditional and performance-based environment along with extreme self-deceit and personal incongruency.
 Once again, there seems to be a strong connection with a person’s inability to resolve a difficult life paradox and the acquisition of schizophrenia.

 How We Attempt to End Our Anguish

 The old idiom goes, “If at first you don’t succeed, try, try again” theoretically until you find something that works.
-Because people ruminate about the situations that cause their paradox, rather than on how to solve the paradox itself, they sometimes settle for ways to soothe the discomfort of the paradox instead.
+Because people ruminate about the situations that cause their paradox rather than on how to solve the paradox itself, they sometimes settle for ways to soothe the discomfort of the paradox instead.
 This means that people may look to habit forming things like cigarettes, alcohol, food and drugs to comfort their mental anguish.
 These things work at soothing the anguish and distress but not for long.
 The side effects and accompanying relational difficulties sweep them back into the vortex for another go at resolving the original challenge.
 On a positive note, many eventually learn through trial and error what does not work.
 There is also a saying in the counseling profession that says, “Don’t take away someone’s method of coping without giving them something healthy to replace it.”
 Why?
 Because, without replacing it with something healthy, “they may turn to some other method of soothing that is even more destructive than what they are already doing.”